Fees & Insurance

 Insurance

-My practice operates outside of insurance so that the work we do together can go beyond the limitations of standard therapy models.
+My practice operates outside of insurance so that the work we do together isn’t limited by the constraints of standard therapy models.

-Insurance companies often require a mental health diagnosis and may limit the type, frequency, or length of sessions.
+Insurance companies often require a mental health diagnosis and may place limits on the type, frequency, or length of sessions.
 Because my approach focuses on deeper, root-level work, I structure sessions in a way that allows us to explore patterns more fully and create lasting change.

-If your insurance plan offers out-of-network benefits, I can provide a superbill that you may submit to your insurance provider for possible reimbursement.
+If your plan offers out-of-network benefits, I can provide a superbill for you to submit to your insurance provider for possible reimbursement.

 Working outside of insurance allows therapy to be more personalized, private, and focused on what you actually need.